nearai/nearai_langchain/README.md

 `nearai_langchain` provides seamless integration between [NearAI](https://github.com/nearai/nearai) and [LangChain](https://github.com/langchain-ai/langchain), allowing developers to use NearAI's capabilities within their LangChain applications.

-## 🚧 Development Status

-Agents built on this library can be run both locally and on app.near.ai.
-More features are in active development.

 ## 🎯 Key Purposes

 1. **Libraries Support**